 1. 2 Liter Plastic Soda Bottles

 They’re basically free, you can wash them and fill them with water and bleach according to the ratio above.
 They are fairly light in weight when filled and don’t take up a lot of space when space is a factor.

 Milk jugs are not safe to wash and refill with water because it’s nearly impossible to really clean the bacteria that may be lingering in the bottles.
 Reference: American Red Cross (page 8).
 Consider using them for clothes washing or other uses where drinking from the bottle is not included.

 The plastic bottles could possibly crack over time and are a bit hard to handle if you need to evacuate your home.

 Watch for sales, and stock up, very inexpensive.

-Not good for the planet, they also do not store very long.
-They only store for 1-2 years depending on how the water was processed.
+Not good for the planet, they also don’t store very long.
+They only store for 1-2 years, depending on how the water was processed.
 Bottled Water

 3. 55-Gallon Barrels